What is a Repayment Agreement in the Relocation Industry?

 What is a Good Length for a Repayment Agreement?

 Generally, a good length for a Repayment Agreement should depend on the total costs for the relocation and an assessment of the employee’s value to the organization in the specific assignment.
 Keep in mind that the relocation assignment is in place to help the company achieve an objective.
 Therefore, the Repayment Agreement should have a timeframe long enough for the objective to reach fulfillment, or at least meet substantial progress toward a larger, long-term goal.

 In general, most relocation contracts require employees to work in the assignment for one to two years.
 Employees must repay the relocation costs if they depart employment on their own, or if they separate from the company for cause.

 How Can a Company Collect on a Repayment Agreement?

 While it is easy to obtain an employee’s signature on a Repayment Agreement, collecting a repayment is more difficult.
-Often, the employee will have departed to a new location, and may change their address and contact information without informing their previous employer.
+Often, the employee will have departed to a new location.
+They also may change their address and contact information without informing their previous employer.
 Companies often rely on internal departments such as Accounting or Human Resources to try to collect repayments.
 This puts an undue burden on these employees, who may not have skills for collecting repayments from individuals.

 A better option is to work with a qualified Relocation Management Company (RMC) that has experience in collecting repayments.
 RMCs have access to a wide range of resources designed to help clients with their relocation programs, including collections for Repayment Agreements.
 This removes the burden of collections from the company and lets them focus on pursuing corporate objectives and seeking new hires.